 When you dreamed of becoming an entrepreneur, you probably didn’t include the hours required to keep on top of bookkeeping and other financial tasks.
-There are a few steps you can take to keep the books in order easily.
+These hours of work, though not quite a joy for most small business owners, are a key part of successfully running a business.
+The good news is that there are a few steps you can take to keep the books in order easily.
 Take these steps to help simplify your processes and ease financial stress.

 1. Keep personal and business expenses separate

 A big financial mistake is to use your personal checking account for business expenses.
 Doing so may seem simple at first, but over time it complicates things.
 It makes it difficult to separate out which expenses are which, and you need to know your business expenses so you can properly file your taxes.

 If you’re ever audited by the IRS, having your expenses combined will create a logistical nightmare.
 To avoid headaches, open a business checking account.
 In addition to helping out at tax time, this step can help you build strong business credit as well.

 Your accounting records should show more than your small business income and expenses.
 They should also include digital or paper receipts for each expense.
 This way, come tax season, you can back up any tax-deductible expenses with a paper trail.
 If the IRS ever audits your company, this paper trail can make the difference between proving your compliance and paying a hefty fine.

 Obtaining and storing receipts is also important for reimbursing any employees who use their personal money to pay for business expenses.
 Sure, it’s common advice for small business owners to separate their personal and business expenses, but most employees won’t have business credit cards.
 Having your employees get receipts for these expenses and filing them with you ensures that your team is reimbursed appropriately.